 - Taking actions to manage pain

-As a rehabilitation counsellor and Pilates instructor, I teach patients active strategies to better manage their pain and hence improve their physical, vocational and psychological function.
-Typically, program participants are subjectively happier, are less dependent on healthcare services, less reliant on medications and are able to return to work.
+As a rehabilitation counsellor and Pilates instructor, I teach patients active strategies to manage their pain more effectively and, in turn, improve their physical, vocational, and psychological well-being.
+Typically, programme participants are subjectively happier, less dependent on healthcare services, and less reliant on medications, and they can return to work.

-Program duration: usually 6 to 12 sessions (tailored to individual depending on their circumstances)
+Program duration: usually 6 to 12 sessions (tailored to the individual depending on their circumstances)

-Pain management intervention improve your quality of life, your work and personal relationships.
-As injured worker, it will help you to address pain-related barriers and improve your ability to return to work.
+Pain management interventions improve your quality of life, work, and personal relationships.
+As an injured worker, addressing pain-related barriers can help you improve your ability to return to work.

-If you can relate to any of these issues, would like to book an appointment or have any question, please feel free to contact Plaisance Counselling.
+If you can relate to any of these issues, would like to book an appointment or have any questions, please feel free to contact Plaisance Counselling.